kubernetes/sig-release/release-team/role-handbooks/release-team-lead/README.md

 <p>- Assist the documentation leads in collecting missing docs PRs.
 <p>- Schedule burndown meetings starting next week for every weekday until the Friday after release day, make sure to invite the community calendar
 <p>- Release notes, and themes should be close to done if not completed.
 There is a script that gathers notes from PRs but it’s still in progress.
 As the lead you may need to help assemble the notes.
 <p>- Identify vacancies on the incoming release team and begin asking SIGs, the community, and CNCF-sponsor companies for volunteers to fill roles.
 Getting committed volunteers now means they are also more actively engaged in the final weeks of the release, leading to more opportunities for final mentoring before they assume their release team role.
+Continue to improve and uphold the [Release Team Selection](/release-team/README.md#release-team-selection) process.
 <p>- Prepare for x.x.0-beta.2 release (week 11), ensuring x.x-blocking, master-blocking, and master-upgrade dashboards are 100% green.</td>
   </tr>
   <tr>